F1 penalty points: 5 biggest delinquents after the 2025 Saudi Arabian GP

-The F1 penalty points system was first put in place to keep the driving standards above a threshold.
-Transgressions could be anything from causing a collision, dangerous driving, speeding in the pit lane, etc.
+The F1 penalty points system was first introduced in 2014, and it coincided with the beginning of the turbo hybrid regulations.
+The system was introduced to help keep the driving standards in the sport above a threshold.

-Driver standards took a hit in the early 2010s, and without meaningful apparatus in place to monitor driving standards, this system was introduced.
-The number of points for a transgression depends on the severity of the act.
-These points stay with the driver for 12 months before expiry.
-If more than 12 F1 penalty points, the drivers are banned for one race.
+In the early 2010s, first-lap collisions and wheel-to-wheel incidents had jumped alarmingly.
+What that meant was a need to have a more standard system where drivers would get penalty points for their on-track transgressions.
+This was precisely what happened as the FIA introduced the penalty points system.

-In the current system, only one driver has crossed the 12 F1 penalty points threshold: Kevin Magnussen last season.
-The Danish driver had to sit out the race in Azerbaijan.
-As we head to the F1 Saudi Arabian GP, who are the top 5 delinquents on the current grid?
-Let's take a look.
+As part of this system, a driver gets penalty points added next to their name for every on-track transgression.
+This transgression could vary from causing a collision, speeding in the pitlane, dangerous driving, etc.

 F1 Penalty Points: Who is close to a ban?